Mitsubishi Evo X (2008 – 2014) At A Glance

 Diesel or petrol?
 If you're unsure whether to go for a petrol or diesel (or even an electric model if it's available), then you need our Petrol or Diesel? calculator.
 It does the maths on petrols, diesels and electric cars to show which is best suited to you.

-What have we been asked about the Mitsubishi Evo X (2008 – 2014)?
+What does a Mitsubishi Evo X (2008 – 2014) cost?